| Effective January

 proposals requiring electronic submissions must be delivered to

-SPA by 24 hours before the proposal must be submitted to
+SPA at least one (1) full working day before the proposal must be submitted to

 the funding agency.
 See the How